Published by BioNixusUpdated May 2026Open access

 Saudi Arabia

-The dominant GCC market by significant margin.
+The dominant GCC market by a significant margin — roughly 46% of regional spend (BioNixus market analysis, 2026).
 Vision 2030 is driving SAR 500 billion in healthcare infrastructure investment, SFDA approval pathway reform, and a 40% local pharmaceutical manufacturing target by 2030.

 United Arab Emirates